Dependency Court Information System

 Benefits and Features

-- FDCIS allows judges and court staff to view 177 data elements from the Department of Children and Families’ Florida Safe Families Network- system, including primary and concurrent goal, current placement, Indian Child Welfare Act eligible status, and much more.
+- Allows judges and court staff to view data elements from the Department of Children and Families' Florida Safe Families Network system, including out-of-county services data, primary and concurrent goal data, current placement data, Indian Child Welfare Act eligible status, all legal actions, and much more.

-- Data is displayed without need for court employee data entry.
+- Displays data without need for court employee data entry.

-- Is easy to use, understand and navigate.
+- Is easy to use, to understand, and to navigate.

 - Provides for secure access to statewide dependency data from many web-enabled devices.